BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

-# A complete segmentation approach for imaging mass cytometry data
+# A flexible multiplexed image segmentation pipeline based on pixel classification

 Measuring objects and their features in images is a basic step in many quantitative tissue image analysis workflows.
 This repository presents a flexible and scalable image processing pipeline tailored to highly multiplexed images facilitating the segmentation of single cells across hundreds of images.